opensource-construction/initiative/docs/README.md

 1. **Existing and aspiring coders** from the industry and academia.
 1. **Open source projects** from the industry and academia.

-The intended added value is as follows:
+The intended added value is in general to enhance scalability and impact of open source solutions in the real estate and construction industry.

+For the individual target groups, added value can be described as follows:

 **“Non-digital” decision makers can …**
 + learn about latest tech trends